 Availability of NPRM's

-Any person may obtain a copy of this NPRM by submitting a request to the Federal Aviation Administration, Office of Air Traffic Airspace Management, ATA-400, 800 Independence Avenue, SW., Washington, DC 20591, or by calling (202) 267-8783.
-Communications must identify the notice number of the NPRM.
-Persons interested in being placed on a mailing list for future NPRM's should call the FAA's Office of Rulemaking, (202) 267-9677, and request a copy of Advisory Circular No. 11-2A, Notice of Proposed Rulemaking Distribution System, which describes the application procedure.
+Additionally, any person may obtain a copy of this notice by submitting a request to the Federal Aviation Administration, Office of Air Traffic Airspace Management, ATA-400, 800 Independence Avenue, SW., Washington, DC 20591, or by calling (202) 267-8783.
+Communications must identify both docket numbers for this notice.
+Persons interested in being placed on a mailing list for future NPRM's should contact the FAA's Office of Rulemaking, (202) 267-9677, to request a copy of Advisory Circular No. 11-2A, Notice of Proposed Rulemaking Distribution System, which describes the application procedure.

-The FAA is proposing an amendment to 14 CFR part 71 (part 71) to establish two colored Federal airways, A-5 and A-6, in Alaska.
-Presently there is an uncharted nonregulatory route that uses the same routing as the proposed Colored Federal Airway, A-6.
-This uncharted nonregulatory route is used daily by commercial and general aviation aircraft.
+The FAA is proposing to amend Title 14 Code of Federal Regulations (CFR) part 71 (part 71) by establishing two colored Federal airways, A-5 and B-1, in Alaska.
+Presently there are several uncharted nonregulatory routes that use the same routing as the proposed colored Federal airways.
+These uncharted nonregulatory routes are used daily by commercial and general aviation aircraft.
 However, the air traffic control (ATC) management of aircraft operations is limited on these routes.
-The FAA is proposing to convert this uncharted nonregulatory route to the Colored Federal Airways to add to the instrument flight rules (IFR) airway and route structure in Alaska.
+The FAA is proposing to convert these uncharted nonregulatory routes to colored Federal airways.
+This action would add to the IFR airway and route structure in Alaska.
 The routes conversion would provide an airway structure to support existing commercial services in Alaska.